An Innovative, Interdisciplinary Education Bridging Bioscience and Business

 LSM is a specialized, coordinated dual degree program.
 The curriculum weaves three elements—the business education of Wharton; life science and liberal arts classes from the College; as well as distinctive LSM courses—into a unified, interdisciplinary course of study, leading to the completion of two degrees in four years: a Bachelor of Arts in a science major and a Bachelor of Science in Economics.
 In addition to their academic work, LSM students do two required summer internships after their sophomore and junior years—one science, one business—that add a "real-world" dimension to the education they receive.

-Use the sub-navigation tabs to the left to explore how the different elements of the LSM curriculum come together.
+Use the sub-navigation tabs to the right to explore how the different elements of the LSM curriculum (Wharton courses, College courses, and LSM-specific courses) come together.